samuelbroscheit/entity_knowledge_in_bert/README.md

 ## Issues and possible improvements

+- The code is currently poorly documented and not always nice to read.
 - Currently all checkpoints are kept which requires a lot of disk space, should be configurable to only keep the K most current checkpoints.
 - Training is slow because of accumulating the most probable entities per batch.
 This could be sped up with adaptive softmax like change, i.e. first decide if token is an entity.
 - Resuming currently only works on the epoch level.
 To enable resuming in between epochs, the shuffled indexes for an epoch have to be stored in the LOGDIR or checkpoint.